Neilk1021/CollegeROI/README.md

 - Calculate and store the ROI for hundreds of colleges for your evaluation
 - Colleges are saved to a .csv file so you only need to add a college once.
 - Too many colleges?
-Search for any college you've added on the search window.
+Search for any college you've added to the search window.
-- Additionally, you could load them in Google Sheets for excel.
+- Additionally, you could load them in Google Sheets or excel.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.